 - the lender's right to use and enjoy that interest is not constrained by a contractual or legal obligation to pass that interest to any other person, unless the obligation arises as a result of a transaction between the lender and a person other than the borrower dealing with each other at arm's length.

-In addition, there is a reduction in the profits tax rate to 8.25 per cent for qualifying CTCs, which are dedicated CTCs, multifunction CTCs and CTCs by determination.
+In addition, there is a reduction in the profits tax rate to 8.25 per cent for qualifying corporate treasury centres (CTCs), which are dedicated CTCs, multifunction CTCs and CTCs by determination.
 A dedicated CTC is one that carries out one or more corporate treasury activities that stands alone.
 It would generally be prohibited from carrying out other activities.
 Multifunction CTCs can engage in a certain level of income-generating activities but still qualify for the profits tax concession on qualifying profits.
 A CTC by determination is a CTC that does not meet the conditions of either a dedicated CTC or a multifunction CTC, but may obtain a determination from the IRD stating that it is a qualifying CTC.
-Qualifying profits include lending transactions, corporate treasury services and corporate treasury transactions with non-Hong Kong associated corporations.
+Qualifying profits include lending transactions, corporate treasury services and corporate treasury transactions with non-Hong Kong-associated corporations.

-These CTC incentives became effective from 1 April 2016.
+These CTC incentives became effective on 1 April 2016.

 Captive insurers enjoy a 50 per cent reduction in profits tax on their business of insuring offshore risks, thereby also reducing the effective corporate tax rate to 8.25 per cent.

 Over the years, Hong Kong has rolled out numerous exemptions for different types of funds, starting with profits tax exemptions for offshore funds in 2006, for offshore private equity funds in 2015 and, most recently, for open-ended fund companies incorporated in Hong Kong in 2018.